loudar/fwendator/README.md

 <img src="https://github.com/Escartem/fwendator/blob/master/images/result.png?raw=true" />

+Head to [Displaying data](#displaying-data) to continue

+## Steam

+1) open [steam](https://steamcommunity.com/me/friends) on your browser
+2) open the devtools with `F12` or `ctrl + shift + i`
+3) go to the console tab and paste this [code](https://raw.githubusercontent.com/loudar/fwendator/master/serviceScripts/steam.min.js)

+Head to [Displaying data](#displaying-data) to continue

+## Displaying data

-6) now you need to clone this repo (with `git clone https://github.com/Escartem/fwendator` for example)
+1) now you need to clone this repo (with `git clone https://github.com/Escartem/fwendator` for example)
-7) open the file src/index.html in your preferred browser
+2) open the file src/index.html in your preferred browser
-8) upload your json file and enjoy! you can even upload multiple json files to merge your graph with those of your friends :D
+3) upload your json file and enjoy! you can even upload multiple json files to merge your graph with those of your friends :D

 ---